vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 We are exposing internal functions which `vuepress-plugin-sass-palette` uses, as a helper module.

-You can use this helper with `@sass-palette/helper` alia and call its function to achieve similar features yourself.
+You can use this helper with `@sass-palette/helper` alias and call its function to achieve similar features yourself.

 ## Generator